 Soultree, a cidery based in British Columbia, Canada, holds fast to the old ways of cider making ways.
 And what is older than the soul?
 The Soul Tree is also a tree found in the modern myth, Star Wars.
 The idea of the soul and trees is further extended in the pack design which resembles an illuminated medieval manuscript or the twisting roots of a tree.

-Takeaway: Literature and movies are great resources for naming inspiration.
+TIP: Literature and movies are great resources for naming inspiration.
 Just be careful, however, of potential trademark infringements.
 Soul Trees, or World Trees, abound in world myth and legend, so they are not exclusive to Star Wars.

 ART & SCIENCE